 Memory foam is generally a more affordable mattress compared to hybrids, but the biggest selling point is that they create a comfy, body hug feel where you slightly sink into the foam.
 Not only does this cradle your body so you’re more relaxed falling asleep, it cushions your joints and relieves pressure on your main impact points such as your hips and back.

 All-foam beds are constructed in layers using different densities of foam and memory foam, with a firmer density at the base acting as the foundation and a softer layer at the top for instant cushioning.
 Some basic types of foam tend to sleep warmer than hybrids, although plenty have features such as cooling gel or graphite to keep the sleeper comfortable.
 If you're looking for a cooler all-foam mattress, check out our guide to latex vs memory foam.

 Hybrid mattresses typically combine memory foam coupled with a pocketed coil layer (or two) to offer more bounce and support.
 Because of the construction hybrids tend to be heavier and more expensive, but they are often more durable than all-foam models.

 If you like the feeling of sleeping on top of your mattress rather than sinking into it, then you’ll likely prefer a hybrid.
 Larger body frames may also prefer the support on offer with a hybrid, although many also come with a softer top layer to give you an instant hit of snugness.
-If you feel a hybrid's right for you, our best hybrid mattress guide will show you all the top options available now.

 Memory foam vs hybrid mattresses: Key differences